nada-attia/dama/README.md

 ## Background

 Dama (also known as Turkish Draughts) is a variant of draughts that is played in Turkey, Greece, Egypt, Kuwait, Lebanon, Syria, Jordan, Iraq, and other Middle Eastern countries.
 In this information age, this 5000+ year old game is losing popularity.
-You can find a video by Al Jazeera English [here](https://www.youtube.com/watch?v=hc-XDUwFFTE) discussing this.
+You can find a video by Al Jazeera English discussing this [here](https://www.youtube.com/watch?v=hc-XDUwFFTE).

-As group members of Middle Eastern background, this game carries cultural significance to us, and our implementation of the game is an effort to keep the game alive.
+As group members of Middle Eastern background, this game carries cultural significance to us, and our implementation of the game is an effort to keep it alive.

 <br/>

 <div style="display: inline-block;" align="center">